Consolidated PB2Y Coronado: Wrecks

-There were many accidents with the PB2Y incidents of different types.
+The many accidents with the PB2Y were of different types.

-There is a sunken PB2Y Coronado in Tanapag Lagoon of Saipan.
+A sunken PB2Y Coronado is in Tanapag Lagoon of Saipan.
 This wreck has been studied for marine archeology.

 After the capture of Ebeye from the Japanese, it was used as seaplane stopover for flying boats transiting the Pacific.
 At least three Coronados crashed near Naval Air Base Ebeye Island, at Kwajalein Atoll.